Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Introduction

 In summary, we find that North Korean refugees are significantly less likely to select into the tournament scheme.
 The unconditional probability of North Korean subjects' selecting into tournament is about 20 percentage points lower than that for South Korean natives.
 The gap remains substantial (about 10 percentage points) even after controlling for the degree of risk aversion and their task performance measured prior to the choice of compensation scheme.
 Similarly, we find that North Koreans hold a significantly lower expectation of winning the competition.
 On the contrary, it turns out that Korean-Chinese immigrants are not significantly different from South Korean natives in terms of selection into the tournament as well as subjective expectation about winning the competition.
 Remarkably, we find that the South-North Korean gap becomes statistically and economically insignificant once we control for the cognitive ability measured by the Raven test.
 In fact, it turns out that once the Raven test is controlled for, North Korean refugees are more competitive than South Korean natives in terms of point estimates.

 We do not find any kind of experience in North Korea, such as educational attainment in North Korea or the Communist party membership which is proxy for a socioeconomic status in North Korea, to have any significant effect on competitiveness.
-Furthermore, we analyze how cognitive ability is associated with performance, subject beliefs about winning competition and aversion to competition through the lens of a choice model with probability weighting.
+Following the recent discussions in the literature about what drives the variations of willingness to compete \citep{gillen2019experimenting, Veldhuizen}, we analyze how cognitive ability is associated with distinct components shaping competitiveness including performance, subject beliefs about winning competition and aversion to competition, through the lens of a choice model with probability weighting.
 We instrument subjective winning probability with the random bonus to deal with measurement errors.
 Our results suggest that lower cognitive ability may be associated with lower levels of expected performance, more pessimistic subject beliefs and greater aversion to competition.